 institutions.
 This module also provides students with basic knowledge of management principles such as planning, organising and controlling.
 Students will also be taught on how they can employ infocommunication technology to increase business competitiveness

-This module aims to introduce the essential business analytics skills to students, allowing them to gain business insights through raw data and apply this skills across different industries.
+This module aims to introduce the basic business analytics skills to students, allowing them to gain business insights through raw data and apply this skillset across different industries.
 Students will have an overview of the business analytics success pillars framework.
-They will learn to use excel solver for different scenarios, use dashboard for presentation and explore google analytics for a project.
+They will be using Excel to identify patterns and trends, using Dashboards for analysis and presentation and applying Linear Regression to raw data to establish relationships.

 Aims to equip students with critical reasoning skills and provide them with opportunities to practise critical thinking through the exploration of contemporary social issues.
 It also provides a platform for students to learn the basics of arguments through the formal argumentation structure.